Galleries

 It comes with a complete new exhaust system which Kevin had acquired for the bike as well as an original pipe and baffle, original exhaust clamps, a complete (and very rare) spare chain guard (black) as well as half of its original blue one, a carburetor cover and side horn box cover (black).
 It is missing tank rubbers but is otherwise remarkably complete.

-This bike will be sold through Shannons auctions.
+This bike was sold through Shannons auctions.

 Many thanks to Michael Liebig for his help with our understanding this bike as well as to various members of Adlers Oz who have provided incredible assistance.
 We have donated an Adler toolkit to this group in gratitude.